 The prices advertised online in some portals, VRBO sites and similar plus even at some real estate websites, may not be very accurate and misleading.
 Often sellers are asking too much, much higher than similar properties have been sold for recently, for lack of comparable prices and statistics.

 Find a trustworthy and reputable agent or broker, he/she will be able to help you find the best option.
 Ask a professional real estate agent for comps in order to make an educated decision.

 Bettina Maag in Liberia

 Bettina Maag, our affiliate in Liberia, comments: Encuentra 24 has made a price trend analysis of the sales prices of homes for sale in the Canton of Liberia.
 367 homes have been considered for the statistics.
 The homes are from various areas such as Liberia district, Cañas Dulces, Curubandé, Nacascolo, Mayorga and Golfo de Papagayo.
-At this point in time, almost a third of the properties considered are from Liberia district (134 homes).
-In all other areas it is not clear how many properties have been considered for the statistics.
+At this point in time, almost a third of the properties considered are from the Liberia district (134 homes).
+In all other areas, it is not clear how many properties have been considered for the statistics.